 I simply didn’t know what I didn’t know.
 The CPI course opened my eyes to all the resources, data, and tools available to community groups.

-The seven-week CPI course is offered every spring and fall on Wednesday evenings.
-Sign up for our newsletter to be notified of the next application period.
+The eight-week CPI course is offered every spring and fall on Wednesday evenings.
+Sign up for our newsletter to be notified of the next application period, which begins February 24, 2021.

 We receive many more applications than we have seats (30).
 To select the participants for each course, we consider how applicants will be able to use the information they receive.
 We also strive for geographic diversity in each cohort–for that reason, we generally don’t accept more than ONE person from any one community organization.
 We receive over 200 applications for each course.
 If you are not accepted the first time round, please apply again!